bituq/KleinProject/README.md

 ### What to expect?
 This project is in an early stage.
 It is nowhere near production-ready, and currently serves as a proof of concept.
 Roact is a perfectly fine UI library for most use-cases.
-But Klein tries to achieve things in a different way, which may be useful to some people.
+But Klein tries to achieve things differently, which may be useful to some people.

 # Syntax